 Besides what to buy you might want to consider when you buy scuba gear.
 If you have never tried diving before, you obviously should give it a try before getting every piece of gear the salesman tries to fob off on you.
 But if you are already a diver then the logical question is.
 What gear should you get first?
 I guess it comes down largely to a few factors.
 How serious are you going to be about diving and how often are you going to use it.
 There is nothing better than having your own BCD/wing, but it’s a big piece of kit to take on holiday and use for one dive.
 Never mind the excess baggage fees you might be risking.
 But small items like masks and computers are fairly easy to shove in a bag and don’t have to break the bank.
 On top of those considerations you should take into account your experience level.
 Every diver has preferences in the type of equipment they like to use, but in order to figure that out you need some dives under your belt using different gear.
 If you buy a certain model of mask because that’s all you have ever used you might be very happy with it until the day you try a different one and realize it fits better, has a better view range, a more comfortable seal etc. As with any new sport, the desire to get a full set of kit has its own appeal, but if you can spend even just a while actually doing the sport and improving you will be able to identify what is your particular preference.

-Just because it’s expensive doesn’t make it the best (does anyone remember the Mares Ruby?).
+Lastly, don’t get hung up on the price.
+Just because it’s expensive doesn’t make it the best. (does anyone remember the Mares Ruby?).
 That can work both ways.
 However don’t buy the cheapest stuff just to save a bit.
 It’s better to get something that rides the middle line between high end quality and value for money.

 Happy shopping, divers!